LogtalkDotOrg/logtalk.org/_pages/running_developer_versions.md

 $ sudo ./install.sh
 ```

-The `install.sh` shell script accepts an optional prefix and thus can also be used non-administrative users.
+The `install.sh` shell script accepts an optional prefix and thus can also be used by non-administrative users.
 For example:

 ```shell
 $ cd lgt3git/scripts